aptos-foundation/AIPs/aips/openid-txn-authenticator.md

   - For **Twitter**, a user could prove they own their Twitter account by tweeting a specially-crafted message
   - Similarly, for **GitHub**, users could do the same by posting a gist.
   - Given an HTTPS oracle, validators could verify such a tweet or a gist and allow the user to rotate their account's key.
 This would **not** be **privacy-preserving** since, at minimum, the validators would learn the user’s identity from the HTTPS URL.
-- Alternatively, all OIDB accounts could be set up as a 1-out-of-2[^multiauth] with a **recovery [passkey](#Passkeys)** sub-account.
+- Alternatively, all OIDB accounts could be set up as a 1 out of 2[^multiauth] with a **recovery [passkey](#Passkeys)** sub-account.
 This way, the passkey, if backed up automatically (e.g., on Apple platforms), then it could be used to restore access to the account.
   - A traditional SK sub-account could also be used but this would require the managing application to giver users the option to write the SK, which defeats the user-friendliness goals.

 - Alternatively, for popular applications, we could consider **manual patches**: e.g., adding an override for their `client_id` in our ZK relation.
 (But this brings about a centralization risk.)